Stay updated with our latest news and events | Click here to subscribe to our newsletter

 Yuliia Marcinkoski

-Vice President, Ukrainian Bilingual Parent Advisory Society, Edmonton, AB
+Yuliia Marcinkoski is the Vice President of the Ukrainian Bilingual Parent Advisory Society in Edmonton, AB

 Melody Kostiuk

-Melody is a former Ukrainian bilingual teacher, bilingual consultant with Edmonton Public Schools and Senior Manager for International Languages at Alberta Education.
-She was also a parent of three daughters who completed their studies in the Ukrainian Bilingual Program.
+Melody Kostiuk is a former Ukrainian bilingual teacher, bilingual consultant with Edmonton Public Schools and Senior Manager for International Languages at Alberta Education.
+She is a parent of three daughters who completed their studies in the Ukrainian Bilingual Program.
+Melody currently serves as a Board Member on the UCC-APC executive.

 Andrea Chmilar

-Andrea Chmilar – Board Member, Bilingual Ukrainian Catholic Parents Society, Sherwood Park, AB
+Andrea Chmilar is a Board Member with the Bilingual Ukrainian Catholic Parents Society in Sherwood Park, AB

 Ukrainian Dance in Alberta